nguyen14ck/MapReduce-Tutorial/README.md

 Open your browserand use the local address: http://127.0.0.1:8088/cluster/apps

 In this example, input file was split into 24 parts.
-So we have 24 containers for computation, and 1 container for management (AM containter, or Application Management container).
+So we have 24 containers for computation, and 1 container for management (AM containter, or Application Master container).
 These 25 containers are still smaller than the max allowance (72).
 So all tasks were run completely in parallel.

 Each container took 1 vcore and 8000 mb.
-Total 24 * 8000 = 192000 mb are used.
+And 24 * 8000 = 192000 mb are used.
 The AM container used less memory than other computational container (worker container).
-We can see memory used about 195 Gb.
+The memory used is about 195 Gb.

 Finally, the job completed successfully after 50 minutes 07 seconds.